 However, one of our top tips for wild camping in Iceland has to be: be careful, and be willing to give up the idea if it doesn’t seem possible.
 We would never recommend you break the law or risk causing problems for the locals.

 It’s also vital to pack appropriately.
-Even in summer, Iceland is not a tropical place (understatement) and it will get chilly at night.
-You need a good quality, cosy sleeping bag as well as plenty of warm clothing.
+Even in summer, Iceland is not a tropical place (understatement), and it will get chilly at night.
+You need a good quality, cozy sleeping bag as well as plenty of warm clothing.
 Bring lots of energy bars and dried food to nibble on – plus chocolate as a treat!
 Don’t try to save money on a tent, either.
-You’re already saving loads of money by camping rather than staying at a hotel and the last thing you want is your tent to collapse the minute there’s a breeze!
+You’re already saving loads of money by camping rather than staying at a hotel, and the last thing you want is your tent to collapse the minute there’s a breeze!

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!